Covariant Lie Derivatives and (Super-)Gravity: Covariantized action of spacetime vector fields

 It follows that under the canonical bijection of \eqref{VectorBundleValuedAreFormsTotalSpaceHorizontalForms}, pulling down via local sections, these yield infinitesimal transformations of the original spacetime fields

 Summarizing, the Lie derivative along $G$-invariant vector fields on the total space $P$ does indeed define infinitesimal transformations of gauge theoretic fields.
-The remaining task then is to associate a $G$-invariant vector field $\widetilde{\xi}\in \CX(P)_G$ to any vector field on spacetime $\xi \in \mathcal{X}(X)$, in a linear manner so that
+The remaining task then is to associate a $G$-invariant lift $\widetilde{\xi}\in \CX(P)_G$ to any vector field on spacetime $\xi \in \mathcal{X}(X)$, in that

-thus defining a morphism of $\FR$-vector spaces\footnote{In local field theory such a map should have image in \textit{local vector fields} $\CX_\mathrm{loc}(\mathcal{F})\hookrightarrow \CX(\mathcal{F})$, which enjoy a Lie algebra structure (\cite[Def.
-6.7]{GS25}).
-Nevertheless, the map need not be a morphism of Lie algebras.}